drivendataorg/zamba/docs/docs/train-tutorial.md

 #### Completely new labels

 You can also train a model to predict completely new labels - the world is your oyster!
 (We'd love to see a model trained to predict oysters.)
 If this is the case, the model architecture will replace the final [neural network](https://www.youtube.com/watch?v=aircAruvnKk&t=995s) layer with a new head that predicts *your* labels instead of those that ship with `zamba`.
 [Backpropogation](https://www.youtube.com/watch?v=Ilg3gGewQ5U) will continue from that point with the new head.
+This process is called [transfer learning](https://keras.io/guides/transfer_learning/).

 ### 3. Choose a model for training